jbrennan/xcodesetup/readme.md

-Put files in ` ~/Library/Developer/Xcode/UserData` (better yet, sim link them so they can easily stay up to date!)
+Put files in ` ~/Library/Developer/Xcode/UserData` (better yet, sym link them so they can easily stay up to date!)